Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The stochastic convolution

 where $l_1,l_2,\ldots$ are real independent $\alpha$-stable process with $\alpha\in (0,2)$ having associated Levy measure $\nu_n$ given by

 for some constant $C>0$, see also \cite{Pri-Zab2011}.
-It is impossible to apply Proposition \ref{PZvariante} in the case where $\{L(t)\}_{t\geq 0}$ is defined by \eqref{Alphastabile}, and, even using a localisation method as in \cite[Corollary 3.2]{Pes-Zab2013}, it is not possible prove a regularity improvement for the stochastic convolution $\{L_A(t)\}_{t\geq 0}$, see \cite[Remark 3.5]{Pes-Zab2013} for further details.
-Indeed we have the following characterization result in this case.
+It is not possible to apply Proposition \ref{PZvariante} in the case where $\{L(t)\}_{t\geq 0}$ is defined by \eqref{Alphastabile}, and, even using a localisation method as in \cite[Corollary 3.2]{Pes-Zab2013}, it is not possible prove a regularity improvement for the stochastic convolution $\{L_A(t)\}_{t\geq 0}$, see \cite[Remark 3.5]{Pes-Zab2013} for further details.
+Indeed we have the following result in this case.

-\begin{prop}[Proposition 2.3 of \cite{Liu-Zha2012}] Let $\{L(t)\}_{t\geq 0}$ be defined by \eqref{Alphastabile} with $\alpha\in (0,2)$ and let $\delta\geq 0$.
-Then the following assertions are equivalent. \begin{enumerate} \item $\{L(t)\}_{t\geq 0}$ is a Lévy process on $H_\delta$. \item $\sum_{n\in\N} \abs{\sigma_n\lambda_n^\delta}^{\alpha}<+\infty$. \item $\{L_A(t)\}_{t\geq 0}$ is càdlàg in $H_\delta$. \end{enumerate}
+\begin{prop}[Proposition 2.3 of \cite{Liu-Zha2012}] Let $\{L(t)\}_{t\geq 0}$ be defined by \eqref{Alphastabile} with $\alpha\in (0,2)$ and let $\gamma\geq 0$.
+Then the following assertions are equivalent. \begin{enumerate} \item $\{L(t)\}_{t\geq 0}$ is a Lévy process on $H_\gamma$. \item $\sum_{n\in\N} \abs{\sigma_n\lambda_n^\gamma}^{\alpha}<+\infty$. \item $\{L_A(t)\}_{t\geq 0}$ is càdlàg in $H_\gamma$. \end{enumerate}

 \end{prop}